 Life on the road has quickly taught us to pivot and slow down when unexpected obstacles come.
 Leaving the midwest in early April brought many unpredictable weather days.
 The winds in Kansas made for long driving days and restless sleep.
 We decided to shorten our time in Kansas and find warm, calm weather.
 This gave us few extra days to work with in southern California.

 Joshua Tree is where we decided to stop for four nights to relax, recharge, and reset.
-Exploring Joshua Tree with kids taught us a few lessons that we needed to fully enjoy camping life.
+Desert camping in Joshua Tree with kids taught us a few lessons that we needed to fully enjoy camping life.

 Feed Your Kids’ Curiosity